Peteryhs/OfflineUtils/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-13.0+-blueviolet.svg)](https://nextjs.org/)
 [![Offline Capable](https://img.shields.io/badge/Offline-100%25-success.svg)](#features)

-A powerful collection of completely local, offline-capable utility tools for file conversion and manipulation.
-By the time I needed to convert a sensitive document into PDF, I had to go through tons of trouble just to find offline software that does it well.
+One time I needed to convert a sensitive document into PDF, I had to go through tons of trouble just to find offline software that does it well while ensuring these files aren't seen by others.
+That is why I built OfflineUtils (with Trae), a powerful collection of completely local, offline-capable utility tools for file conversion and manipulation.

 Built with Next.js and designed to prioritize privacy by performing all operations client-side.